Artificial Intelligence

 RAG: How AI Uses External Knowledge Without Retraining

-RAG - a term you’ve likely come across amid the current wave of AI innovation.
-But before understanding what RAG is, it’s important to understand why it exists.
+RAG - a term you have likely come across amid the current wave of AI innovation.
+But before understanding what RAG is, it is important to understand why it exists.

 The Need for RAG